 In Austria, almost 50% of the areas that directly or indirectly protect springs and other water sources are located in forest areas!

-‘Forest & Water’ Initiative
+‘Forest and Water’ Initiative

-The planned ‘Forest & Water’ Initiative aims to raise awareness about the important role forests play in preserving and maintaining Austria’s water supply.
+The planned ‘Forest and Water’ Initiative aims to raise awareness about the important role forests play in preserving and maintaining Austria’s water supply.
 The implementation of the future agricultural policy has at its heart the performance of a sustainable forest ecosystem.